Analytic semi-universal deformations in logarithmic complex geometry: Introduction

 For example, the affine toric variety $\Spec_{\an}\mathbb{C}[P]$, with its canonical divisorial log structure, is log smooth over $\Spec\mathbb{C}$ (equipped with the trivial log structure), despite almost always not being smooth in the usual sense.
 In what follows, we denote the analytic spectrum $\text{Spec}_{\text{an}}\mathbb{C}[P]$ of a monoid ring simply by $\Spec\mathbb{C}[P]$.

 In section \ref{log morph}, we prove the following

-\begin{theorem} (Theorem $\ref{thm:vers log morph}$ and Proposition $\ref{prop:log flatness}$) Every morphism of compact fine log complex spaces $f_0:(X_0,\mathcal{M}_{X_0})\rightarrow (Y_0,\mathcal{M}_{Y_0})$ admits a semi-universal deformation $f$ over a germ of complex spaces $((S,\mathcal{O}_S^{\times}),s_0)$.
+\begin{theorem} (Theorem $\ref{thm:vers log morph}$ and Proposition $\ref{prop:log flatness}$) Every morphism of compact fine log complex spaces $f_0:(X_0,\mathcal{M}_{X_0})\rightarrow (Y_0,\mathcal{M}_{Y_0})$ admits a semi-universal deformation $f$ over a germ of complex spaces $(S,s_0)$.
 Moreover, if $f_0$ is log flat (or log smooth), then $f$ is log flat (or log smooth) in an open neighborhood of $s_0$. \end{theorem}

+As a corallary result (Corollary \ref{cor:def log morph}), we obtain a \textit{relative} semi--universal deformation of a compact fine log complex space $(X_0,\mathcal{M}_{X_0})$ \textit{over} a fine log complex space $(Y_0,\mathcal{M}_{Y_0})$ (Definition \ref{def:relative 1}).
+Notice that, in this case, $Y_0$ needs not to be compact.
+If $(X_0,\mathcal{M}_{X_0})$ is a log subspace of $(Y_0,\mathcal{M}_{Y_0})$, we get a semi--universal deformation of a log \textit{subspace} in a \textit{fixed ambient} log space (Remark \ref{rem:relative 3}).

+The focus of this work is the construction of analytic deformations via Douady's patching method rather than a comprehensive treatment of deformations of analytic log spaces.
+In particular, we do not discuss infinitesimal or formal deformations.
+The classical treatment of these topics in the algebraic geometric setup (see \cite{KatoFI} and \cite{KatoF}) readily carry over to the analytic setup treated here.
+See also \cite{Felten}, for a more recent treatment of log smooth deformations from the point of view of differential graded algebras.

-\text{\textit{Acknowledgements}:} This work is part of my Ph.D. thesis written at the University of Hamburg under the supervision of Bernd Siebert, whom I thank for the help and inspiration which have made the realization of this work possible.
-I also thank Siegmund Kosarew for useful comments, Helge Ruddat and Simon Felten for the hospitality at the Johannes Gutenberg University of Mainz during spring 2019 and Mark Gross for the hospitality at the University of Cambridge during spring 2020.
+\acknow{This work is part of my Ph.D. thesis written at the University of Hamburg under the supervision of Bernd Siebert, whom I thank for the help and inspiration which have made the realization of this work possible.
+I also thank Siegmund Kosarew for very helpful comments, Helge Ruddat and Simon Felten for the hospitality at the Johannes Gutenberg University of Mainz during spring 2019 and Mark Gross for the hospitality at the University of Cambridge during spring 2020.
 I thank Bernd Siebert and The University of Texas at Austin for financial support.
-At the University of Hamburg, I was supported by the Research Training Group 1670 \enquote{Mathematics inspired by String Theory and Quantum Field Theory}, funded by the German Research Foundation -- Deutsche Forschungsgemeinschaft (DFG).
+At the University of Hamburg, I was supported by the Research Training Group 1670 \enquote{Mathematics inspired by String Theory and Quantum Field Theory}, funded by the German Research Foundation -- Deutsche Forschungsgemeinschaft (DFG). }